 A snapshot of your code showing the values of variables at the time an exception was thrown is helpful but is not a complete picture of what happened along the way.
 It’s a bit like finding a relic in a cave and then trying to figure out how it got there.
 A variable may be invalid at one point in time, but out of context by the time the exception is thrown.
 To really understand what led to that exception, you need to be able to track back from the exception, through every line of code that was executed (in any module or service that was involved), and view the value of all the variables, and method parameters and return values at every step of the way.
 It’s like being able to visualize that relic, see the cavemen pick it up and walk backward out of the cave, watch them migrate backward to a different land, unpack a few belongings from their animal skin and then sit down at their fireplace.
 That’s what I call debugging with true time-travel fidelity.

 Three DevOps pillars are automation, collaboration, and CI/CD.
 Autonomous exception capture sits comfortably with the notion of automation.
-Once your production debugger is installed, it automatically catches exceptions and notifies you immediately.
+Once your live debugger is installed, it automatically catches exceptions and notifies you immediately.
 But what about collaboration?
-An effective production debugger should bridge the DevOps/Development gap that exists in many organizations, and promote collaboration between team members, helping them work together towards fixing a bug.
+An effective live debugger should bridge the DevOps/Development gap that exists in many organizations, and promote collaboration between team members, helping them work together towards fixing a bug.
 That kind of collaboration involves focused communication that easily points team-members to something significant in the debugging process.
-And finally, your production debugger should fit into your CI/CD process.
-Since your production debugger knows how many times an exception is thrown, this can be a quality gate through which builds must pass before being promoted from one level of your DevOps pipeline to the next.
+And finally, your live debugger should fit into your CI/CD process.
+Since your live debugger knows how many times an exception is thrown, this can be a quality gate through which builds must pass before being promoted from one level of your DevOps pipeline to the next.

-Pillars are what your production debugging will stand on
+Pillars are what your live debugging will stand on